Back to Blog

 Flying a drone from a ground control station usually means hunting through menus and toolbars while the aircraft is in the air.
-Fly Mode replaces that with a full-screen cockpit built for the way people actually pilot: video front and center, a heads-up overlay for the numbers that matter, and your controls one keypress away.
+The Cockpit replaces that with a full-screen piloting view built for the way people actually fly: video front and center, a heads-up overlay for the numbers that matter, and your controls one keypress away.

 Skills, not menus

 The core idea is the Skill.
-A Skill is a single flight action with one shape, whether it comes built in or from a plugin.
+A Skill is a single flight action with one shape, whether it comes built in or from an extension.
 Arm, Return to Home, Land, and change mode are Skills.
-So is Follow Me from a plugin, or an orbit pattern, or anything an extension author writes.
+So is Follow Me from an extension, or an orbit pattern, or anything an extension author writes.
 They all live in the same registry and use the same binding system.

 Because every behavior is a Skill, they all show up in one place: a bottom Skill Bar with the grammar you already know from games.
 Each slot has an icon, a hotkey, and a cooldown or charge state when the behavior needs one.
 You arm a Skill, confirm if it is a destructive action, and it fires.